ClareBee/evil_martians_graphql/README.md

 (or `yarn add apollo-boost react-apollo graphql` = `apollo-boost` contains the apollo basics!)

 ### Packages:
-- `apollo-client` = perform and cache graphQL requests
+- `apollo-client` = perform & cache graphQL requests
 - `apollo-cache-inmemory` = storage implementation for Apollo cache (for Apollo Client 2.0) -> `InMemoryCache` as normalised data store (splits data into individual objects w unique identifiers - `id` or `_id` & `__typename`, stored in flattened data structure)
 - `apollo-link` = middleware pattern for apollo-client operations
 > Apollo Link is a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 In a few words, Apollo Links are chainable "units" that you can snap together to define how each GraphQL request is handled by your GraphQL client.
 When you fire a GraphQL request, each Link's functionality is applied one after another.
 This allows you to control the request lifecycle in a way that makes sense for your application.
 For example, Links can provide retrying, polling, batching, and more! - From https://www.apollographql.com/docs/link/